 The best way to do that is to focus on the right kind of food:

-- Fresh fruits and high fiber vegetables.
+- High-fiber fruits and vegetables.

-- Healthy carbohydrates: rice, quinoa.
+- Healthy carbohydrates like rice and quinoa.

 - Healthy fats like almonds and olive oil.